fern-demo/akamai-config/fern/markdown-content/v1/Development/write-your-javascript-code.md

 - You can also find several code samples, sorted by use case in the [EdgeWorkers GitHub repo](https://github.com/akamai/edgeworkers-examples/tree/master/edgecompute/examples).
 - Once you're ready, you can review the [JavaScript API reference](about-the-javascript-api.md) and start designing your own EdgeWorkers functions.

-When you're done creating your code bundle, you can return to Hello World to learn how to [deploy and test](deploy-hello-world-1.md) on the {{COMPANY_NICKNAME}} staging network.
+When you're done creating your code bundle, you can return to Hello World to learn how to [deploy and test](deploy-hello-world-1.md) on the <Markdown src="../../snippets/COMPANY_NICKNAME.mdx" /> staging network.
 <iframe width="640" height="360" src="https://www.youtube.com/embed/hxDSA8LbT2E?list=PLDlttLRccCk5klAIiA5UlAWUsUFW8r7RN"title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>